-There are a range of supportive measures UNH offers to complainants who report sexual assault, domestic violence, dating violence, and/or stalking.
-Supportive measures may include changes to academic, working, transportation, and living situations if requested by the victim and reasonable available.
-UNH may also issue a no contact order, directing the alleged offender(s) not to contact the victim or a directive ordering the alleged offender and complainant not to have contact with each other.
+There are a range of supportive measures UNH offers to victims who report sexual assault, domestic violence, dating violence, and/or stalking.
+UNH will accommodate changes to academic, working, transportation, and living situations if requested by the victim and reasonably available.
+UNH may also issue a no contact order, directing the alleged offender(s) not to contact the victim or a directive ordering the alleged offense and victim not to have contact with each other.
 Supportive measures can be ongoing, are not necessarily tied to the outcome of a disciplinary action and will be developed on a case-by-case basis in response to the request and concerns of the victim.
+UNH can help victims develop a safety plan, if requested by the victim.
 UNH can assist students in developing a safety plan as well.
 For more information about institutional no-contact orders and how to request accommodations, please see the "Reporting and Resources" section of this document.

-CAMPUS DISCIPLINARY PROCEDURES FOR MISCONDUCT INCLUDING SEXUAL ASSAULT, DOMESTIC VIOLENCE, DATING VIOLENCE AND STALKING
+CAMPUS STUDENT DISCIPLINARY PROCEDURES FOR MISCONDUCT INCLUDING SEXUAL ASSAULT, DOMESTIV VIOELNCE, DATING VIOLENCE AND STALKING